 Applying For Federal Loans

-Note: Students must be enrolled at least six (6) credit hours each semester to apply for and receive a Stafford and/or Parent PLUS loan.
+Note: Students must be enrolled at least six (6) credit hours each semester to apply for and receive a Direct and/or Parent PLUS loan.
 The classes must be required in your program of study.

 Steps to Apply

 Step 2: Return completed Loan Planning Form to the Financial Aid Office and complete the Loan Request Form with the Financial Aid Counselor.
 When a Loan Request Form is completed, all of the funds that the student wishes to receive for the academic year must be requested at one time.
 Making changes to the amount requested or applying for future terms that were not initially requested will not be allowed.
 Therefore, it is very important to plan your educational expenses for the entire academic year and make your loan request for the year accordingly.

-Step 2: Complete Your Electronic Master Promissory Note (eMPN) Fill out your eMPN online at:
+Step 3: Complete Your Electronic Master Promissory Note (eMPN) Fill out your eMPN online at:

-Step 3: Complete Online Entrance Counseling
+Step 4: Complete Online Entrance Counseling

-Step 4: Complete "Advanced Money Management" Course
+Step 5: Complete "Advanced Money Management" Course

-If the loan request is not done prior to the beginning of the academic year, the loan requests for the academic year or for an individual term must be received by the following dates.
+Loan Deadlines If the loan request is not done prior to the beginning of the academic year, the loan requests for the academic year or for an individual term must be received by the following dates.
 No loan request for the term will be taken past the dates indicated.

 Fall Semester - October 1